yogi1967/MoneydancePythonScripts/source/net_account_balances/net_account_balances_readme.txt

         # 3. convert the harvested I/E txn table into account balances...
         # 4. for all accounts / balances not derived by steps 2 & 3, calculate balance asof dates (where requested)...
         # 5. for all accounts / balances not derived by steps 2, 3 & 4, harvest remaining Account's real balance(s)...
-        # 6. replace balance(s) with cost basis / unrealised gains on security accounts (where requested)...
+        # 6. replace balance(s) with cost basis / unrealised / capital gains on security accounts (where requested)...
         # 7. for all accounts selected, add reminder txn/balances upto the reminder's asof date (where requested).

-    - NOTE: When cost basis / unrealised gains is enabled, all other steps are skipped >> MUTUALLY EXCLUSIVE option!
+    - NOTE: When cost basis / unrealised / capital gains is enabled, all other steps are skipped >> MUTUALLY EXCLUSIVE!
-            (i.e. no reminders, income / expense transactions, no non-security/investment(cash) accounts
+            (i.e. no reminders, income / expense transactions, no non-security/investment(cb & cash) accounts

     - NOTE: For the Summary Screen (Home Page), only selected accounts use parallel balances...
             But when using the configuration GUI, then all Accounts for the viewed row will use parallel balances...